Cobden School successfully used digital technologies to build on student learning during New Zealand’s COVID-19 lockdown.

 Prior to lockdown level 4, kaiako and support staff had different roles preparing for teaching and learning without students at school.

 Teacher aides assembled learning packs to send out to homes, and teachers worked collaboratively to develop distance learning plans.

 Parents and whānau were contacted to offer support and reassurance.
 Needs were ascertained and a quick audit carried out on what resources were available in each home, such as access to an internet connection and devices.

-Staff at Cobden School were already using some digital tools to engage students and capture evidence of learning:
+Staff at Cobden School were already using digital tools to engage students and capture evidence of learning, such as:

 Because kaiako, ākonga and whānau were already familiar with those platforms, it made sense to use them to manage remote learning.
 Phone calls with whānau supported those who didn’t feel equipped to support students using these tools.